NavjotSDhillon/Resume/README.md

   $bundle exec jekyll serve
   ```
   > The `$bundle install` command is required only once whereas to run the server jekyll serve you need to enter `$bundle exec    jekyll serve` command every time.

-  > There maybe a scenario where the bundle install may fail to install a dependency but try reinstalling that dependency         using the link provided in the error.
-4. From the terminal there is a server address that is provided in the CLI.
+3. From the terminal there is a server address that is provided in the CLI.
 Mostly it is http://127.0.0.1:4000 or http://localhost:4000
 ![](https://github.com/NavjotSDhillon/Resume/blob/gh-pages/Jekyll_Server_Start.png?raw=true)

 ### Where to update the content of the resume?